• Colleges & Universities

 Full details will be provided to candidates that are invited to interview.

-Travel expenses will be covered in accordance with the guidelines provided, and accommodation will be provided if required for the open morning and lab visits aspects of the interviews.
+Travel expenses will be covered in accordance with the guidelines provided, and accommodation will be provided if required for the open afternoon and lab visits aspects of the interviews.

 The Crick will cover the cost of a visitor visa for candidates that require a visa to travel to the UK.

-If you are successful in your interview and are offered a position on the Crick PhD programme, you and your supervisor will decide on the most appropriate partner university for you to register at (Imperial College London, King's College London, or University College London).
+If you are successful in your interview and are offered a position on the Crick PhD programme, we will provide you with information on how to register at one of the Crick’s partner universities (Imperial College London, King's College London, or University College London).

 Our PhD programme attracts the brightest scientific minds and is an opportunity for talented people to embark on their career in biomedical research.